 Our outreach programs include public dig days at sites like Fairfield Plantation and New Quarter Park, preservation workshops, summer camps, cemetery clean-ups, and more!
 We also host public lab nights every Tuesday evening at the Center for Archaeology, Preservation and Education in Gloucester Courthouse.
 Check out our calendar to learn how you can get involved!

 Fairfield also offers educational programming to schools across the Middle Peninsula.
 Our goal is to offer place-based learning experiences that integrate archaeology into class curriculum and demonstrate how subjects like math, science, history, and geography are applied in our field.
-We have visited classrooms in nearly every school in Gloucester, Mathews, and Middlesex counties, and are working to expand our programming to reach every school on the Middle Peninsula and nearby.
+We have visited classrooms in every school in Gloucester, Mathews, and Middlesex counties, and are working to expand our programming to reach every school on the Middle Peninsula and nearby.

 ‘Save Our History’ Videos